uf-mil/mil/docs/development/python_style.md

 1. `Args:` - The arguments accepted by the function.
 List each argument name, its type annotation, and what it is in English.
 If multiple positional arguments (such as `*args`) or multiple keyword arguments (such as `**kwargs`) are accepted by the method, write these in the docstring as well.
 2. `Returns:` - The type annotation of the method's returned value, as well as an explanation of what is returned in English.
 3. `Raises:` - Any exceptions that are raised by the method.
-List the type of exception raised and what condition will cause the exception to be rasied (in English).
+List the type of exception raised and what condition will cause the exception to be raised (in English).

 ```python
 # calculator/history.py